CoolProfsJeroenB/TeamLowCode-Katas2024/README.md

 ## Solution outcome

-Did we meet the requirements of MonitorMe?
+Did we meet the requirements of MonitorMe? <br>
-A summary of driving architecture characteristics and how it's solved by the solution
+A summary of driving architecture characteristics and how it's solved by the solution <br>

 <table>
   <thead>